 Preparation and studying will help familiarize yourself with the SAT, as well as, grasp your strengths and weaknesses.

-College admission counseling experts consistently preach that having a workable score goes a long way towards inspiring yourself.
+College admission counseling experts consistently preach that having a workable score goes a long way toward inspiring yourself.

 In turn, inspiration to study harder and work towards accomplishing (or beating) your goal score helps you actually get there.

 When setting your goal score, never base it solely on your first practice test score; rather, use the average score of several sittings.

 Other factors to consider when setting your goal score?

 You can include the average SAT score needed for admission to the school you are applying to, and what you expect academically based on your classroom scores.
 If you require extra advice on setting a goal score, college admission counseling services can help you find the score that will strengthen your chances of admission.